simonbray/training-material/topics/computational-chemistry/tutorials/md-simulation-gromacs/tutorial.md

 # Conclusion

-After completing the steps, or running the workflow, we have successfully produced a trajectory whcih describes the atomic motion of the system.
-This can be viewed using molecular visualization software or analysed further; please visit the visualization and analysis tutorials for more information.
+After completing the steps, or running the workflow, we have successfully produced a trajectory (the xtc file) whcih describes the atomic motion of the system.
+This can be viewed using molecular visualization software or analysed further; please visit the visualization and [analysis](../analysis-md-simulations) tutorials for more information.

 ![Trajectory](images/traj.gif "Trajectory produced using the GROMACS workflow, visualized with the NGL viewer")